Nivethagithub/Kubernetes_reference_bharath/Kustomize/Kustomize.md

 ---

-**Conclusion**

-Kustomize is a powerful Kubernetes-native tool for **managing multiple environments** efficiently.
+**Kustomize** is a powerful Kubernetes-native tool for **managing multiple environments** efficiently.
 It helps DevOps engineers keep Kubernetes manifests clean, modular, and reusable.

 **7. Hands-on Guide: Deploying a Microservices-Based E-Commerce Application using Kustomize**